DJ Khaled’s Specialty Champs Store Featured on Design:Retail’s Cover

 From the concept and carefully considered details to the three-week construction leading up to the big reveal, everything about this project delivers drama and impact.
 Champs and DJ Khaled come together again in an innovative way to create a truly one-of-a-kind experience and distinct promotional opportunity. #weknowgame #kicksonfire #sneakerlife

-Read more from the February issue of Design:Retail here!
+Read the rest of the February issue of design:retail here!